Explosion hits World Cup viewing area in northeast Nigeria

 The Nigerian government has advised residents to avoid gathering in public to watch the World Cup, concerned about possible attacks.

-Earlier this month, a bomb blast targeting another informal venue in northeast Nigeria where soccer fans had gathered killed at least 14 people and wounded 12.
+Earlier this month, a bomb blast targeting another informal venue in northeast Nigeria where football fans had gathered killed at least 14 people and wounded 12.

-Such assaults on the often-ramshackle television viewing centres have raised fears militant groups will target supporters gathering to cheer on the global soccer contests.
+Such assaults on the often-ramshackle television viewing centres have raised fears militant groups will target supporters gathering to cheer on the global football contests.

 Many fans in soccer-mad Africa rely on informal venues - often open-sided structures with televisions set up in shops and side streets - to watch live coverage of the sport.